asesidaa/TaikoLocalServer/README.md

 ### Quick Setup

-With the newest release (>=2.00) of TaikoArcadeLoader, you no longer need to edit hosts or run AMAuthd or AMUpdater.
+With the newest release (>=2.00) of TaikoArcadeLoader, you no longer need to run AMAuthd or AMUpdater.

 1. Download the latest release of [TaikoArcadeLoader](https://github.com/BroGamer4256/TaikoArcadeLoader) and install it.
 2. Download the latest release of [TaikoReverseProxy](https://github.com/shiibe/TaikoReverseProxy).